 Go to ALiEM (PV) Cards for more resources.

 Furthermore, there is a formula to differentiate early repolarization vs STEMI, per Dr. Smith’s publication6:

 (1.196 x STE60V3) + (0.059 x QTc) – (0.326 x RA V4)

 - STE60V3 = STE elevation height at 60 msec (1.5 small boxes) after the J-point in lead V3 (mm)

 - RA V4 = R wave amplitude in lead V4 (mm)

 A result of > 23.4 is predictive of a LAD occlusion causing a STEMI, rather than early repolarization.

 P.S.
-The above EKG image shows early repolarization.
+The above ECG image shows early repolarization.